Buses from Prague to Budapest

-The bus takes an average of 9 hours and 51 minutes to cover the 275 miles from Prague to Budapest.
-However, the fastest bus only takes 6 hours and 55 minutes.
+The bus takes an average of 8 hours and 10 minutes to cover the 442 kilometers from Prague to Budapest.
+However, the fastest bus only takes 5 hours and 56 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

 Tuesday is usually the day of the week when buses are busiest.
 If you are planning to travel on a Tuesday, you should make sure to book tickets well in advance as they may sell out.

 On the other hand, Thursday is typically the least busy day for bus travel on this route.
 If you’re looking for a little extra space, a Thursday ticket is the way to go.

 When do the earliest and latest buses leave Prague?

 The first bus leaves at 2:00am and the last bus leaves at 11:00pm.
 To see the times for all buses from Prague to Budapest, enter your specific travel dates in the search bar.

 How many bus trips to Budapest are there per day?

 There are 31 scheduled buses that travel from Prague to Budapest every day, so you have a decent number of options to choose from.
 This includes 24 direct buses, where you can stay on the same bus without having to transfer to a connecting bus at any point during your trip.